 We have named a “Healthy Church Team” to shepherd our plans for when we can offer in-person worship and gather again.
-The Administrative Council has named MaryAnn East, Carol Larsen, Jeff Mowery, Beth Carter, Hannah Godfrey, and Kelli Timanus to work as our Healthy Church Team.
+The HCT is composed of MaryAnn East, Carol Larsen, Jeff Mowery, Beth Carter, Hannah Godfrey, and Kelli Timanus.

 What’s occurring elsewhere?

-In some parts of Virginia, churches are re-opening but not in Northern Virginia.
-Some of my NoVA United Methodist colleagues are thinking they may resume as early as late August to late September.
-In May, I participated in a webinar with over 3,500 other United Methodists and a panel including some of our largest churches.
-Rev. Adam Hamilton of the United Methodist Church of the Resurrection in Leawood, Kansas (which has a weekend attendance of over 13,000) was thinking mid to late August for them.
-He’s also projecting it may be 12 months before everyone returns as their congregation has many folks who will wait until a vaccine is available before they are comfortable returning.
-Highland Park UMC in Dallas (a membership of 16,000) doesn’t plan to resume until everyone can sing again and currently anticipates a fall resumption.
-Several churches shared their polling and while some have as many as 50% who want to resume in July, one NYC church said only 14% were ready to return soon.
-An Oklahoma church with many neighboring counties with no incidence of Covid19 is expecting to resume in May.
+In some parts of Virginia, churches are re-opening but only a limited few in Northern Virginia.
+Some of my NoVA United Methodist colleagues were thinking we may resume in September however with new date prompting all NoVA public schools to movie to an online format we are reevaluating.
+In May, (seems a long time ago now) I participated in a webinar with over 3,500 other United Methodists and a panel including some of our largest churches.
+Rev. Adam Hamilton of the United Methodist Church of the Resurrection in Leawood, Kansas (which has a weekend attendance of over 13,000) was thinking it may be 12 months before everyone returns as their congregation has many folks who will wait until a vaccine is available before they are comfortable returning.
+Highland Park UMC in Dallas (a membership of 16,000) doesn’t plan to resume until everyone can sing again and (in May) was hoping for a fall resumption.
+An Oklahoma church with almost no incidence of Covid19 was expecting to resume in early summer.
 Almost all my colleagues around the country expressed concern about the quality of the returning worship experience.